jyotisaini/MapReduceFramework/src/README.md

 ## Workers:

 - The workers just wait on a grpc completion queue in order to consume incoming requests and process them.
+- There is a flag in the request that determines whether the worker should act as a mapper or reducer based on which the worker undergoes different control paths.

 ### Mapper: